krautlabs/test/README.md

 renderer.final_image.show()  # access PIL image object
 ```

-CodeVista renders four distinct layers: background, shadow, text, and title bar.
+PyCheese renders four distinct layers: background, shadow, text, and title bar.
 They are composited into the final image.
 This approach allows the modification of individual layers for an animation without having to re-render any other layers.

 ```python
 renderer.bg_layer